AdobeDocs/campaign-classic.en/help/rn/using/legacy/deprecated-features-20-2.md

 * Legacy SMS connectors - see [Deprecated features](#deprecated-features)
 * DB2 UDB 10.5 for Federated Data Access (FDA)

+### Adobe Campaign 19.2 release  {#compat-19-2-release}

+Starting 19.2 release, the following operating systems are deprecated for Campaign Classic.
+Compatibility will end in 2020 EOY.

+* Web Server: Apache 2.2.
+* Operating System: CentOS 6.

+Please refer to the [Compatibility matrix](../../rn/using/compatibility-matrix.md) to upgrade to a newer version or move to a new system.

 ## End of compatibility {#end-of-compatibility}

 >[!CAUTION]